-One particularly interesting example, illustrating the unique value of ENCODE data integration, is in an intronic region of CDH26 in chromosome 20 (Fig. 6C).
-The signal shapes for both histone modification and chromatin accessibility (DNase-seq) indicate its active regulatory role as an enhancer in MCF-7.
-This was further confirmed by STARR-seq (Fig. 5D).
-Hi-C and ChIA-PET data indicated that the region is within a topologically associated domain and validated a regulatory linkage to the downstream breast-cancer-associated gene SYCP229,30.
-We observed strong binding of many TFs in this region in MCF-7.
-Our motif-based analysis predicts that the particular mutation from a breast cancer patient significantly disrupts the binding affinity of several TFs, such as FOSL2, in this region (Fig. 6D).
-Luciferase assays demonstrated that this mutation introduces a 3.6-fold reduction in expression relative to the wild-type, indicating a strong repressive effect on this enhancer's functionality.
+One particularly interesting example, illustrating the value of ENCODE data integration, is in an intronic region of CDH26 in chromosome 20 (Fig. 6C).
+The signal shapes for both histone modification and chromatin accessibility (DNase-seq) data indicate its active regulatory role as an enhancer in MCF-7.
+This was further confirmed by STARR-seq (Fig. 5D).[[is 5D the right figure??]]
+Hi-C and ChIA-PET linkages indicated that the region is within a topologically associated domain and validated a regulatory connection to the downstream breast-cancer-associated gene SYCP229,30.
+We further observed strong binding of many TFs in this region in MCF-7.
+Motif analysis predicts that the particular mutation from a breast cancer patient significantly disrupts the binding affinity of several TFs, such as FOSL2, in this region (Fig. 6D).
+Luciferase assays demonstrated that this mutation introduces a 3.6-fold reduction in expression relative to the wild-type, indicating a strong repressive effect on enhancer functionality.

 Conclusion

 This study highlights the value of ENCODE data as an aid to interpreting cancer genomes.
-It presents the ENCODEC companion resource, which customizes the ENCODE annotation to cancer.
+It presents the ENCODEC companion resource, which tailors the ENCODE annotation to cancer.
 It comprises three parts: 1) compact annotations that are suitable for recurrent-mutation detection by maximizing statistical power; 2) cancer-specific BMR models with significantly increased accuracy; and 3) various regulatory networks and hierarchies for both pan-cancer and cancer-specific studies.

-[[JZ2MG: this is the newly added contents]]

-Our resource contains lines of unique characteristics that are specifically customized for cancer-specific research.
-While we provide comprehensive annotations, similar to the main encyclopedia, to interpret the functional impact of noncoding mutations, we also distribute compact core annotation sets of high confidence for cancer-specific computations.
-For example, due to the availability of many advanced assays in top-tier cell types, such as STARR-seq, Hi-C, and ChIA-PET, we use a step-wise pruning method to define a very compact annotation set that noticeably increases the statistical power of mutation recurrence detection (see Fig 2 and supplement).
-In addition, we have built the largest cell-type-specific TF regulatory networks using the most extensive ChIP-Seq experiments from ENCODE and related them to normal-to-tumor pairs for model tumors.
-Through rewiring analysis, these networks enable us, for the first time, to glimpse extensive regulatory changes during tumorigenesis, which provide new opportunities for targeted therapies in the future.

 One key caveat in our resource concerns the model cell type specific networks.
 Their utility for cancer is based on pairing them to particular cancer types.
 Although the representative tumor and normal cell types and their pairings are approximate, we feel that the networks provide the best current view on the regulatory changes in oncogenesis.
-No other system even has this scale of TF-chip data.
+No other system has this scale of TF-chip data.
 Moreover, the heterogeneous nature of cancer means that even tumor cells from a given patient usually show distinct molecular, morphological, and genetic profiles31.
-It is difficult to obtain a "perfect" match even from real tumor and normal tissues taken from a single patient.
+It will be difficult to obtain a "perfect" match even from real tumor and normal tissues taken from a single patient.